JAlcocerT/JAlcocerT/content/blog/dev-flask.md

 * MQTT excels in low-bandwidth environments and is optimized for IoT applications.
 * RabbitMQ is suitable for scenarios requiring reliable message delivery and complex routing logic.

-There is also Web RTC (Real Time Communication).
+> There is also Web RTC (Real Time Communication).

 ### Interesting stuff I learnt recently

-* https://github.com/Scale3-Labs/langtrace - Langtrace 🔍 is an open-source, Open Telemetry based end-to-end observability tool for LLM applications, providing real-time tracing, evaluations and metrics for popular LLMs, LLM frameworks, vectorDBs and more..
+* https://github.com/Scale3-Labs/langtrace - Langtrace 🔍 is an open-source, Open Telemetry based end-to-end **observability tool for LLM applications**, providing real-time tracing, evaluations and metrics for popular LLMs, LLM frameworks, vectorDBs and more..
 Integrate using Typescript, Python.

 * Model Garden, Vertex AI - https://cloud.google.com/model-garden?hl=es